 As you can notice, there are two ways to get email imports.

-Most of the email marketing platform gives an option to export the emails in the CSV file, so you use that to import.
+Most email marketing platforms allow you to export the emails in the CSV file, which you use to import.
 You may also use other methods to import, as explained here in their official documentation.

 Sounds good so far?

 Email Delivery Analytics